 Furnace repair, install and service should be done by a certified contractor.
-It is important to have your furnace serviced and maintained annually to ensure safety and efficiency.
-Local building code specify the type of furnace that can be install, restriction on the placement of furnace and minimum duct requirements.
-Code also address special considerations and restrictions associated with the installation of a furnace.
-Codes may even regulate the installation of burners to convert furnaces from oil or propane to gas.
+It is important to have your furnace serviced or maintained annually.
+This will ensure operation safety, efficiency and longevity of your furnace.
+Local building codes will specify the different types of furnace that can be install.
+These may include restriction on placement of furnace and minimum duct requirements.
+Codes also address special considerations and may even regulates the installation of burners to convert furnaces from oil or propane to natural gas.

-A heating system can be classified into two common ways, mainly by heat source and heat distribution.
-Most of these systems produce heat by burning oil, gas, propane or the use of an electric element.
-A gas furnace heats your home by burning natural gas or propane to provide heat, which is distributed by the blower motor throughout your home delivering warm air to each room.
-Furnace are generally categories as, Natural draft, Forced-air or Condensing.
-Most Furnaces today are mainly Single-Stage, Two Stage or Modulating.
+A heating system can be classified into two common ways; mainly by heat source and heat distribution.
+Most of these systems produce heat by burning oil, natural gas, propane or the use of an electric element.
+Most gas furnace heats the home by burning natural gas or propane.
+The heat then gets distribute by the blower motor throughout your home, delivering warm air to each room.
+Furnace are generally categories as Natural draft, Forced-air or Condensing.
+Most systems today are either Single-Stage, Two Stage or Modulating.

-Single-Stage Furnace: This is a standard system which has only one stage of heating when running, during a call for operation.
+Single-Stage Furnace: Is a standard system which has only one stage of heating when running, during a call for operation.
 The output of these units are constant which means, these systems will use more energy comparing to other model furnace.

 Two-Stage Furnace: A two-stage unit can produce two different levels of heating, allowing it to adjust heat output to meet the demand require.
 When less heat is required, a two-stage furnace will operates on the first stage, which uses less energy and thereby increasing efficiency hence lowering cost.
 Furnace would automatically turns on second stage heating and finish heating process.